MK-467-Woofya/gamification-tool/README.md

 5. Generate a new API-Key for the frontend:
 Admin dashboard is accessible at http://localhost:1337/admin/

-6. Add the API-Key to the frontend .env files as before
+6. Add the API-Key to the frontend .env file as before

 7. Build and run the front end dockerfile on the usual port.
+Manually is easier since the .env files are processed at build time, we can't use the API key otherwise.

+    From the root directory we build the frontend container and tag it as frontend:
+   - `docker build -t frontend-image ./frontend`

+    Then we run the docker instructions and expose port 3000:
+   - `docker run -d -p 3000:3000 --name frontend-container frontend-image`

-8. Spinning down the container:
+8. Spinning down the containers:
 `$ docker-compose -f docker-compose.prod.yml down -v`

+    And we can stop the frontend container:
+`$ docker stop frontend-container`

 Note: When spinning down the develop and production containers (prior to actualy production) it is important to include the `-v` tag because both use the same database port.
 This won't be a problem when it goes to hosted production.